zhongyin/zhongyin.github.io/README.md

 - [monitoror](https://github.com/monitoror/monitoror) - Unified monitoring wallboard — Light, ergonomic and reliable monitoring for anything.
 - [httpie-go](https://github.com/nojima/httpie-go) - httpie-like HTTP client written in Go
 - [mongo-go-driver](https://github.com/mongodb/mongo-go-driver) - The Go driver for MongoDB
-- [goxygen](https://github.com/Shpota/goxygen) - Generate a modern Web project with Go, Angular/React/Vue, and MongoDB in seconds🚀
+- [goxygen](https://github.com/Shpota/goxygen) - Generate a modern Web project with Go and Angular, React or Vue in seconds🚀
 - [docker_practice](https://github.com/yeasy/docker_practice) - Learn and understand Docker technologies, with real DevOps practice!
 - [kaniko](https://github.com/GoogleContainerTools/kaniko) - Build Container Images In Kubernetes
 - [fabric](https://github.com/hyperledger/fabric) - Hyperledger Fabric is an enterprise-grade permissioned distributed ledger framework for developing solutions and applications.
 Its modular and versatile design satisfies a broad range of industry use cases.
 It offers a unique approach to consensus that enables performance at scale while preserving privacy.